managed charging

 Summary:

-• The rapid increase in EV adoption require utilities to expand their electric grids
+• The rapid increase in EV adoption requires utilities to expand their electric grids

 • Managed charging software that includes automated load management is a readily available solution for addressing the growing demand on the electrical grid